 What programs and organizations exist in Grand Rapids for getting kids into tech?

 BitCamp is a day-long opportunity for 7th and 8th grade girls to write some code and learn what it’s like to be a software developer.

 The Midwest Tech Project connects 7th-9th grade Black and Latino boys from the Grand Rapids Public Schools with tech mentors.

 WMCAT, the West Michigan Center for Arts and Technology, offers after-school programs in various technical subjects.
 Their offerings change from year to year.
 Currently, their programs cover illustration, audio & video production, and game programming and design.

 I’m struggling to make ends meet.
 Where am I going to get a computer for my kid?

-Finally, Comprenew in West Michigan offer sales of refurbished computers and laptops, starting at $65.
+Comprenew in West Michigan sells refurbished computers and laptops, starting at $65.

 I hope this list was helpful!
 Do you have additional questions, or do you know of resources I’m missing?
 Let me know in the comments!
 I’d love for this list to grow.